mrspeaker/zardozer/README.md

 * some kind of animation system
 * edit pixels directly in the game
 * integrate some free sources automatically (search/itegrate imgs/spritesheets directly)
-* proxy the brower localstorage sqlite db?!
+* proxy the brower localstorage sqlite db?! crazy.